jahwi/bget/docs/readme.txt

 [O] -REFRESH
 Fetches the latest version of the script list, and stores it locally.
+Usage:
+BGET -REFRESH
+You can use the -REFRESH command in conjunction with other commands.
+Example:
+BGET -REFRESH -GET test

 Methods
 Bget's 'methods' are the various ways through which Bget interacts with servers.
 There are currently 5 methods: